blitz-js/blitz/packages/generator/templates/app/README.md

 - `blitz.config.js` is for advanced custom configuration of Blitz.
 It extends [`next.config.js`](https://nextjs.org/docs/api-reference/next.config.js/introduction).

-- `jest.config.ts` contains config for Jest tests.
+- `jest.config.js` contains config for Jest tests.
 You can [customize it if needed](https://jestjs.io/docs/en/configuration).

 You can read more about it in the [File Structure](https://blitzjs.com/docs/file-structure) section of the documentation.